Sign in to our online system or register for a new account to submit a letter of intent.

 An application for the Rapid Response program requires a Letter of Intent.
 Applicants with high potential projects will be invited to submit a Proposal; instructions will be forwarded along with the invitation.

-The Weston Brain Institute held an online Program Information Session for Round 2 of this funding opportunity on Tuesday, May 24th at 1pm EDT.
+The Weston Brain Institute will hold an online Program Information Session for Round 3 of this funding opportunity on Wednesday, August 10th at 1pm EDT.

 The Institute welcomes inquiries about the Rapid Response 2016 Program or any of our other funding programs to firstname.lastname@example.org or 416-935-4056.